-Hawaii School for the Deaf and the Blind are proud to have bonded with National Association of the Deaf’s Youth Leadership Camp by sending our students there annually to increase their leadership morales to bring back to our school district to aspire future deaf leaders.
+Hawaii School for the Deaf and the Blind is proud to have joined with the National Association of the Deaf’s Youth Leadership Camp.
+HSDB students go to the camp annually to increase their leadership skills, and they share what they’ve learned with our school district to aspire future Deaf leaders.

-The NAD Youth Leadership Camp (YLC) is an intensive educational four-week summer program for deaf and hard of hearing high school students.
-The camp provides leaders the ability to develop their scholarship, leadership, and citizenship (SLC) qualities in a nature environment.
+The NAD Youth Leadership Camp (YLC) is an intensive educational four-week summer program for Deaf and Hard of Hearing high school students.
+The camp provides leaders the opportunity to develop their scholarship, leadership, and citizenship (SLC) qualities in a natural environment.
 Leaders experience self-discovery, learn about self-identity, confidence, and self-esteem and understand many things about themselves.
 NAD YLC is also an extension of the activities and training offered by the Jr. NAD.

-The NAD selects 64 leaders from all over the United States and internationally.
+The NAD selects 64 leaders from all over the United States.
 The leaders receive donations to cover their application and tuition fees and travel expenses.
 Community and business members, including NAD YLC alumni, team builders, and guest presenters, are actively involved in this program.
 Each of them makes a lasting impact on the program.

-The YLC program is designed to provide deaf high school students with the training and educational opportunities necessary to transition to opportunities in higher education, meaningful employment, and leadership development.
-Our daily seminar/workshop topics include (not limited to): self-advocacy, peer mentoring, communication, media, career exploration, personal discovery, leadership development, and solidarity.
+The YLC program is designed to provide Deaf high school students with the training and educational opportunities necessary to transition to opportunities in higher education, meaningful employment, and leadership development.
+The daily seminar/workshop topics include (not limited to): self-advocacy, peer mentoring, communication, media, career exploration, personal discovery, leadership development, and solidarity.